-The objective of own funds management is to maintain, at all times, sufficient own funds to cover the SCR and MCR with an appropriate buffer.
-These should be of sufficient quality to meet the eligibility requirements in Article 82 of the Delegated Regulation.
-The Company holds regular meetings of senior management, which occur at least quarterly, in which the ratio of eligible own funds over SCR and MCR are reviewed.
-The committees that review solvency are described in more detail in section B.1 General Information on the System of Governance, and responsibility ultimately rests with the VLL Board.
+The Company holds regular meetings of senior management, which are at least quarterly, in which the ratio of eligible own funds over SCR and MCR are reviewed.
+The Committees that review solvency are described in more detail in Section B.1 General Information on the system of governance and the responsibility ultimately rests with the Board.
 As part of own funds management, the Company prepares ongoing annual solvency projections and reviews the structure of own funds and future requirements.
-The business plan contains a five year projection of funding requirements and this helps focus actions for future funding.
+The business plan, which forms the base of the ORSA, contains a five year projection of funding requirements that helps focus actions for future funding.
+There were no material changes in the objectives, policies and processes employed by the undertaking for managing its own funds.